Heaven or Las Vegas: Recording and production

-Recording and composition

-Heaven or Las Vegas displays musical evolution, with the music becoming more accessible.
-Fraser's lyrics were more intelligible; many concerned her newborn child Lucy Belle, particularly "Pitch the Baby", which is about her experience in giving birth and welcoming a child.
-Despite most of Fraser's lyrics "[emerging] in alien tongues", which she sums up as "laziness" and "bad diction", she attributed the album's more identifiable words to Lucy Belle's influence.There was salvation in [Fraser's vocals and lyrics] too, in terms of helping save her relationship with [Guthrie], the joy of bringing a baby into the world that they could love.
-It did give them a new lease of life, and it gave the album an energy and vibrancy.
-It was very easy to make the music.Raymonde wrote "Frou-Frou Foxes in Midsummer Fires" the day after his father's death, and Heaven or Las Vegas straddled the two themes: "writing songs about birth, and also death, gave the record a darker side that I hear in songs like 'Cherry-Coloured Funk' and 'Fotzepolitic'".
-Despite being in a "very good space musically" and describing the recording process as an "inspirational time", Raymonde said: "It was trying to mask all the other shit that was going on that we didn't want to stop and think about for too long".
-In a retrospective of 4AD by music journalist Martin Aston, he noted that Fraser named the album Heaven or Las Vegas as "a suggestion of truth versus artifice, of music versus commerce, or perhaps a gamble, one last throw of the dice".

 The album's drum programming was done by Guthrie, the first step in every Cocteau Twins recording session.
 Guthrie and Raymonde constructed the music before Fraser recorded her vocals.
-Raymonde likened Guthrie's rhythms on the album to hip hop beats–despite their music being far removed from it, he acknowledged that it came from a "dance-y" place.
-Much of Heaven or Las Vegas' "mysterious" instrumental effects were achieved by accident, with guitars as opposed to "omnipresent" synthesizers.
-As a result of Guthrie's decreased time in the studio, Raymonde's playing was more prominent and he became more involved in the recording process.
+Raymonde likened Guthrie's rhythms on the album to hip-hop beats; despite their music being far removed from it, he acknowledged that it came from a "dance-y" place.
+Many of the "mysterious" instrumental effects on Heaven or Las Vegas were achieved by accident, using guitars rather than "omnipresent" synthesisers.
+As a result of Guthrie's decreased time in the studio, Raymonde's playing was more notable and he became more involved in the recording process.
 Raymonde recounted that he would record Fraser's vocals alone for days at a time, during which he first "fully appreciated how amazing she was": "She'd come into the control room and say, 'What was that like?' and I'd scrape the tears away and say, 'That was alright, Liz'.
 She didn't get off on praise.
 If I said.
-'That was fucking amazing', she'd say 'I thought it was shit.'
-I learnt not to be too effusive, which was difficult because I was so blown away with what I was hearing."
+'That was fucking amazing', she'd say 'I thought it was shit'.
+I learnt not to be too effusive, which was difficult because I was so blown away with what I was hearing".

+Musical style

+Music critics have categorised Heaven or Las Vegas as a dream pop and ambient pop recording.
+The album carries psychedelic, experimental and electronic textures.
+Heaven or Las Vegas displays musical evolution, with the music becoming more accessible, "warmer, and more inviting".
+During the band's narcotic periods, their music became more "ecstatic".
+They began incorporating syncopated, "danceable" rhythms and immersive synthesiser textures.
+Guthrie's guitar work has been described as "chiming", Raymonde's bass work has been described as "ominous [and] pulsing" and Fraser's vocals have been described as "mesmeri[s]ing", along with her high notes have been characterised as sounding "angelic".
+Paste's Max Freedman assessed that the band "all but introduced the concept of glossolalia to pop music, and you'd be hard-pressed to clearly make out more than a few passing phrases".
+Fraser's lyrics were described more as "unintelligible" or "marginally more intelligible", with Richard Jones saying that if "you've played Heaven or Las Vegas about 10,000 times you might be able to distinguish the tracks from one or another or even pick on a few of the lyrics".
+Despite most of Fraser's lyrics "[emerging] in alien tongues", which she sums up as "laziness" and "bad diction", she attributed the album's more identifiable words to Lucy Belle's influence.There was salvation in [Fraser's vocals and lyrics] too, in terms of helping save her relationship with [Guthrie], the joy of bringing a baby into the world that they could love.
+It did give them a new lease of life, and it gave the album an energy and vibrancy.
+It was very easy to make the music.